RasmusEdgar/dintwm/readme.txt

 Virtual workspaces

-Creates layers of window sets, which could also be seen as virtual workspaces and change be between using the POPKEY_WS_0..5 hotkeys.
+Creates layers of window sets, which could also be seen as virtual workspaces and change between them using the POPKEY_WS_0..5 hotkeys.

 Move active window to another virtual workspace using the POPKEY_CWS_0..5 hotkeys.